tamilselvan-lws/Documents/3cx.md

 ```
 <img src="https://github.com/tamilselvan-lws/Documents/blob/main/INSTALLATION%20GUIDE/Images/3cx-images/3cx-install2.png?raw=true" style=" width:500px ; height:250px ">

-5. Enter a domain name - use the same domain you used on other computers in the network, Select <Continue> to proceed.
+5. Enter a domain name - use the same domain you used on other computers in the network, Select “**Continue> to proceed.

 ```
 Domain name: 3cx.in